Montgomery County Voter Guide for Peace, Justice and Palestine Solidarity

 4. Contact candidates to ask their position.
 If they hear the question often, they may change their position.
 If you do get new information, share it so we can update this site.

 5. Register for a party* no later than June 2, 2026 and vote IN THE PRIMARY on June 23, 2026.
-(Watch our 90-second video about why the Primary Election is more important than the General Election).
+(We will soon post a 90-second video about why the Primary Election is more important than the General Election).

 *Note - The Green Party doesn’t have ballot listings in the primary, so consider registering with another party so you can vote in the Primary.
 You can still vote Green Party in the General Election.

-But that’s exactly why your voice matters.
+That’s exactly why your voice matters.
 The system only changes when people show up and use every tool available to them.
-One of the most powerful tools, especially in a place like Montgomery County where every elected official is in the Democratic party is to vote in the primary (see our “Super Voter” video).
+A powerful “change” tool - especially in a place like Montgomery County where every elected official is in the Democratic party - is to vote in the primary on June 23rd. (a video is coming soon on why that is important).

 You can still be Independent, or Green, and vote for whoever you like in the General election.
 But voting in the primary helps to shape “which” Democrat gets the nomination.